2024 Solar Eclipse

 Total solar eclipses are widely regarded as one of the most breathtaking and amazing phenomena that you can observe; however, proper eye protection is needed.
 Viewing a solar eclipse without eye protection may cause serious permanent eye damage.
 We strongly advise that anyone planning to view the eclipse do so through special eclipse glasses, No. 14 welding glass, or specialized solar filters for use in telescopes and other optical viewing aids.
 These specialized protective aids allow you to look directly at the sun before and after totality.
 The only time you can ever safely view the total solar eclipse without eye protection is during the totality phase, which is only a very brief moment when the moon completely covers the sun.

 The RASC New Brunswick Centre wishes everyone viewing the event to have fun, but to do so while taking the proper safety precautions to protect their eyes.
-For more information on solar eclipse safety, check out NASA’s 2017 Eclipse Safety Page (the same safety information is still relevant for the upcoming 2024 eclipse).
+For more information on solar eclipse safety, check out NASA’s 2024 Eclipse Safety Page.

 Solar Eclipse Viewers

 Solar eclipse viewers are required to meet the safety standards of ISO 12312-2.
 Beware of fake counterfeit eclipse glasses that are not truly ISO-certified.
-Check out the American Astronomical Society’s list of reputable vendors of solar filters & viewers.
+Check out the American Astronomical Society’s list of vendors of safe solar filters and viewers (scroll down to Authorized Dealers of Products Made in North America or Germany).

 Eclipse Path Map

-From the Time and Date website, find your local eclipse information and animated eclipse experience.
+From the Time and Date website, enter your location to find local eclipse information and an animated simulation.

 Contact Us